FedericoPaini/FedericoPaini.github.io/_posts/2014-12-1-From-Wordpress-To-Jakyll.md

 ##How Jekyll works

 On a basic level Jekyll will do it's magic any time you place a markdown file (in my case a blog post) on the `_post` directory.
 Naturally there is a lot more than that but this is a good start.
-You can try creating article and put them in the `_post` directory.
-You will see that Jekyll generate a message in the terminal like this: <br>
+You can try creating articles and put them in the `_post` directory.
+Assuming Jekyll is running you will see that Jekyll generate a message in the terminal similar to this: <br>

 `Regenerating: 1 files at 2014-12-05 00:04:49 ...done.`. <br>